One of the first questions people ask before bringing home a family milk cow is simple:

 “How much milk will she actually give?”

 It sounds like it should have a straightforward answer.
+It doesn’t.

-Most family milk cows produce somewhere between:
+Most family milk cows produce between 2–6 gallons of milk per day.

 Could it be more?
 Yes.